Zaekkor/BLU/README.md

 **Now some disclaimers:**
 - Claude did a lot of the work in creating the BLU.lua so there is absolutely a possibility of redundant code, weird workarounds for problems, etc. I've made efforts to clean it up, but AI gonna AI.
-- This file is based off of the 3.0.5 version of Rag's files.
-You need to be on at least 3.0.0 I believe.
-He continues to make updates, though, but from what I can tell, unless Rag makes some big logic changes (unlikely), later versions are likely to work as well.
+- This file is based off of the 3.1.3 version of Rag's files.
+You need to be on at least 3.1.3 to not encounter any issues/errors.
+Rag continues to make updates to his files and over time updating his files will be required for this LUA to properly function without issues.
 - This lua was originally developed with in-era knowledge, and has been being changed as we learn new era+ things from HXI such as the new Metallic Body formula.
 You'll want to keep notifications on for updates, or at least check the #version-updates page weekly to make sure you don't miss out on import updates or hotfixes.
-- The gear sets used in this LUA are placeholders from testing.
-They are definitely not perfect, and are using stuff like Morrigan's set which we won't have as of time of release of this file on Horizon XI.
-Obviously you'll need to make your own changes there. **Please pay special notice to any comments added to gearsets, though!**
+- The gear sets are left empty except for a select few that were pre-defined due to their usecase (such as the AFHands set). **Please pay special notice to any comments added to gearsets, though!**
 - This lua is set up to work with the level sync priority feature LuAshitacast utilizes, so you can add gear in like this: `Main = {'Perdu Hanger', 'Centurion\'s Sword', 'Fire Sword'},` and it will try to equip each sequentially until it lands on one you can equip.
+Any sets that do not have the `_Priority` suffix, though, you will want to keep gear out of brackets (`Main = 'Perdu Hanger` instead of `Main = {'Perdu Hanger'}`).

 - Reference the Commands.md file to understand all relevant commands for this lua.
 - Reference the Update-Instructions.md file for instructions on how to properly update from older versions.